asamalik/blog/_posts/2019-05-12-red-hat-summit-2019-report.md

 title: Red Hat Summit 2019 -- event report
 ---

-[Red Hat Summit](https://www.redhat.com/en/summit/2019) is an anual conference for Red Hat customers, partners, and open source contributors.
+[Red Hat Summit](https://www.redhat.com/en/summit/2019) is an annual conference for Red Hat customers, partners, and open source contributors.
 I was part of the Community Central space, specifically the [Fedora](https://getfedora.org) and [CentOS](https://www.centos.org) booth.

 The main reason I visited Summit was to show people [Fedora Silverblue](https://silverblue.fedoraproject.org) -- a Linux workstation build on top of rpm-ostree focused on container-based workflows.
 With Silverblue, instead of managing individual packages, your system is an immutable image that's been tested and delivered as a whole.
 Applications are decoupled from the OS, running in containers and/or [Flatpaks](https://flatpak.org).